10 Best Herbal Juices For Jellyfish Sting

 hypericum perforatum juice

-Hypericum perforatum, commonly known as St. John's Wort, has been traditionally used for its anti-inflammatory and analgesic properties.
+Hypericum perforatum, commonly known as St. John's Wort, is traditionally used for its anti-inflammatory and analgesic properties.

 echinacea purpurea juice